mazenMoazzam/PokeScan/README.md

 CNN model shows high average validation accuracy across the 5 different folds intialized, generalizes well across different subsets of the data given.

+-Plan to fine-tune model in the future to a newer and diverse dataset.
+Specifically, with new features (background of image, color density etc.) to improve the robustness of the model.